dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     *This prints "else" instead of throwing an exception because we don't insert a _cast_ from `dynamic` to `String` and instead let the `String s` pattern _test_ the value's type, which then fails to match.*

+*   Next, it is a compile-time error if `M` is not assignable to `T`.
+    *Destructuring, variable, and identifier patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match (though it may still throw at runtime if the matched value type is `dynamic`).*

 ### Pattern uses (static semantics)